First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 • Project proposal must demonstrate how it will report on the implementation and results of the project.

-• Projects seeking additional funding from external sources must provide a letter of commitment from the funding organization(s).
+• Projects seeking additional funding from other sources must provide a letter of commitment from the other funding organization(s).

 • Primary research projects focusing on radon exposure assessment and monitoring should provide a letter of support from the Director of Housing supporting the project and expressing a commitment to request and provide funds for radon remediation in homes with radon levels exceeding the Health Canada radon guideline (200bq/m2).